 |DNA contains deoxyribose.||RNA contains ribose as sugar.|

-Hormones are produced by endocrine glands in the body and are poured directly in the blood which transports them to the site of action.
-They act as intercellular messengers.
-They help to maintain the balance of biological activities in the body.
+Hormones are produced by endocrine glands in the body and are poured directly into the blood, which transports them to the site of action.
+They act as intercellular messengers and also help to maintain the balance of biological activities in the body.

 1) Functional group isomerism